Bong mine

 The Bong mine is a large iron mine located in central Liberia in Bong County.
 Bong represents one of the largest iron ore reserves in Liberia and in the world having estimated reserves of 4 billion tonnes of ore grading 36% iron metal.

+A railway connects the mine to the capital city, Monrovia.
+The Bong mine railway was damaged during the civil war, and reopened in 2009.